Animal Use Requiring ACUC Review

 - Invertebrate animal research (below Class Cephalopoda);

 - Work involving live isolates (eg. excreta/parasites collected from the environment without handling live animals, zebrafish embryos less than 96 hours old, chick embryos at less than 2/3 incubation);

 - Work involving animal derived tissues or cadavers (animals found dead or tissue obtained from the slaughter house or animals euthanized under another AUP for that research but which can be used for another purpose).

-Other activities that involve interacting with animals (i.e., activities that are not research, teaching or testing) also do not require ethics review, but may still require consideration of animal welfare, human health and safety, or other issues that need to be addressed.
-For example, the use of animals in a campus parade, or the use of a therapy dog during exam time, would not require ACUC review, but should be filed with REO and other relevant offices as applicable (Risk Management Services, Campus Protection Services, etc.)
+- Other activities that involve interacting with animals (i.e., activities that are not research, teaching or testing) may also not require ethics review, but may still require consideration of animal welfare, human health and safety, or other issues that need to be addressed.
+For example, the use of companion animals in a student club event, or the use of a therapy dog during exam time, bringing animals on campus for social events.
+All activities with pets must be in compliance with the Pets on Campus Procedure (UAPPOL).